Grahmification/Grahmification.github.io/_posts/2019-07-01-lda-linear-motor-stage.md

 ## Conclusion

 The LDA series stage lineup nicely complements the LDM series stages to fill out Zaber's high accuracy stage offerings.
 Precision specs are very comparable to the LDM with a significant size decrease.
 This project was particularly fun because it allowed application of many lessons learned during the LDM project.
 There are many subtle details in the LDA design that were inherited from things I wished I could've re-designed on the LDM.
 In particular, LDA stages are much easier to assemble because of these design improvements.

+_Note: The content of this article is intentionally limited to respect confidential information of Zaber Technologies._